-Have you been trying to get pregnant for a while?
-Take a look at some of the best ways to boost your fertility and increase your chances of getting pregnant here
+Knowing how to increase fertility makes all the difference if you've been trying to get pregnant for a while.
+We've looked into the best ways to boost your fertility and increase your chances of getting pregnant.

 How to increase fertility (male and female) is a question with lots of answers.
 Luckily, loads of the options that you can try to boost fertility and help you conceive are simple to introduce into your everyday life.

 If you’re trying for a baby and not having much luck, don’t despair.
-84% of couples having regular sex will get pregnant within a year.
-But we understand a year can feel like a really long time, so to maximise your chances of getting pregnant quickly, read through our 46 ways to boost your fertility to see what simple changes you could make to your lifestyle that could increase your chances of getting pregnant.
+Around 84 per cent of couples having regular sex will get pregnant within a year.
+But we understand a year can feel like a really long time, so to maximise your chances of getting pregnant quickly, read through over 40 ways to boost your fertility to see what simple changes you could make to your lifestyle that could increase your chances of getting pregnant.

 From diet and exercise to understanding your ovulation cycle and dispelling the myths, our guide to increasing your fertility will give you really useful information to help you get your body in the best possible shape to conceive.
 You can even try using our ovulation calculator to work out when you are most fertile.

 It’s important not to forget it takes two people to make a baby, which is why we’ve also got tips for boosting male fertility in our round-up as well.